Japanese snow monkeys in a hot spring

 All of our trips are entirely bespoke and we will continually refine your itinerary until it’s perfect.

-The first day of your trip will see you travel to Tokyo, but the second day is when the real fun begins.
-You will meet your guide and check into the four-star hotel which will be your base for the first leg and prepare for the adventures ahead by validating your rail passes.
-Following that, it is time to explore this incredible futuristic metropolis and you may choose to use your free time to see some of its most breathtaking landmarks, such as the 634 metre Tokyo Skytree – one of the tallest structures in the world – offering incredible views of the city.
+Arriving into Tokyo, you will meet your guide and check into the four-star hotel which will be your base for the first leg and prepare for the adventures ahead by validating your rail passes.
+Following that, it is time to explore this incredible futuristic metropolis and you may choose to use your free time to see some of its most breathtaking landmarks, such as the 2080 foot Tokyo Skytree – one of the tallest structures in the world – offering incredible views of the city.

 Day 3 is an opportunity to head back in time to discover the country's rich heritage with a visit to the majestic Imperial Palace, as well as the ancient Buddhist temple of Sensoji and the bustling shopping streets of the Asakusa district of the city.
 From there you will take the subway to Shibuya to see the Meiji Shrine, a beautiful structure built in 1920 and dedicated to the spirit of the emperor of the same name.